ronenpresser/BIUAdvancedProg1/README.md

 func lexer(string filePath)
 The goal of the lexing part is to make a vector of tokens made of a given txt file with the code that will fly the plane.
 Each line in the txt file contains a command that is needed to be executed and dividing each line to those tokens will help us determine which commands we need to execute in the next part.This class has only one function: lexer

+main.cpp :
+The only thing that the main does is lexing the given txt file and send the token vector to the parse function of the parser and start parsing:

 #### The parser part: Class Parser
 func parse(vector<string> tokensVector)